obiwanjacobi/Zsharp/docs/modules/module.md

 Services as single threaded and concurrent.
 No additional threads allowed inside a service.

-Exported functions are the public API for the service and the function parameters are the fields inside the request-message it receives.
+Public functions are the public API for the service and the function parameters are the fields inside the request-message it receives.
 The return value (which can be a tuple) is the response message the client receives.

 Async/await is a separate concern and is mainly used as a .NET interop feature.